TrevorMcCormick/adobe_aam/readme.md

 # Adobe Audience Manager - Python Extension

+## I no longer work with Adobe Audience Manager, and I am retiring this repository, meaning you would need to fork this repository to make updates.
+If you would like to assume the maintainer role of the PyPi project, please contact me and I will add you as a collaborator.
+Thanks!

 This is a Python wrapper for the Adobe Audience Manager API.

 To get started [Generate a JWT Authentication using Adobe IO](https://www.adobe.io/apis/experiencecloud/analytics/docs.html#!AdobeDocs/analytics-2.0-apis/master/jwt.md)